 Robyn Autry, Wesleyan University

-Simon Balto, University of Iowa
+Simon Balto, University of Wisconsin-Madison

 Natalie Belisle, University of Southern California

-Jacob Blanc, University of Edinburgh
+Jacob Blanc, University of Edinburgh, United Kingdom

 David Bresnahan, University of Utah

-John A. Coakley, Merrimack College
+John A. Coakley, Connecticut College

-Marcos Colón, Florida State University
+Marcos Colón, Arizona State University

 Bennett E. Cross, Economic Analyst